docusign/code-examples-node/README.md

 This GitHub repo includes code examples for both the DocuSign eSignature REST API and the DocuSign Rooms API.

-To use the Rooms API code examples, modify the `exampleAPI` settings at the end of the config/appsettings.json file to `rooms`.
+To use the Rooms API code examples, modify the `exampleAPI` setting at the end of the config/appsettings.json file to `rooms`.

 **Note:** To use the Rooms API, you must also [create your DocuSign developer account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).